Masturain-Chand/TIME-AND-DATE/README.md

 # TIME-AND-DATE
-It is show Time and Date
+It will show Time and Date.

+Using HTML<CSS<Js